algobulls/algobulls_help_site/docs/member/marketplace.md

 [ ![Marketplace](imgs/screenshots/brs.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/screenshots/brs.png)

  * `Summary` - Summary statistics of the strategy backtesting performed.
-    * `Net PnL` - The cumulative backtesting P&L.
+    * `Net P&L` - The cumulative backtesting P&L.
-    * `Net PnL %` - The cumulative backtesting P&L percentage.
+    * `Net P&L %` - The cumulative backtesting P&L percentage.
     * `Max Drawdown` - The maximum loss your strategy has encountered during the execution.
     * `Max Drawdown %` - The maximum loss your strategy has encountered during the execution in percentage.
     * `Number of Trades` - Total trades (entry and exit counted as one) during the session.